 The Young Priest Initiative

-The Young Priest Initiative (YPI) is a vehicle for finding, forming and supporting the young leaders of the Diocese of Virginia.
-It allows young adults to discern a call to leadership outside of the typical parish setting, a setting not always available to college-aged Episcopalians.
-Despite the name, you don’t have to feel called to the priesthood to apply.
-Those who feel a call to any type of leadership in the Church are encouraged to apply.
+The Young Priest Initiative (YPI) is a vehicle for finding, forming and supporting young leaders to serve the Episcopal Church.
+YPI allows young adults to discern a call to leadership outside of the typical parish setting.
+This happens through:

 Good Candidates for YPI